brunotacca/brunotacca/README.md

 </p>

-🔭 I’m currently working on my master's project and this README 🤔.
+🔭 I’m currently working on a lot of stuff, including this README 🤔.

 <!--